There are three main types of first-aid bandages:

 Also called: Butterfly bandage, zip stitch, Steri-Strips

 Suture bandages are long, thin strips designed to hold skin together.
-They are used as an alternative to sutures, especially for long, thin wounds like from knives.
+They are used as an alternative to sutures, especially for long, narrow wounds like from knives.
 Butterfly bandages are the simplest type of suture bandage.
 Newer, more advanced types of suture bandages use zippers or pulls.

 14. Triangle Bandage